TiBOcode/astrotibo/src/content/notes/nonlinear.md

 category: "[[mocwebsite]]"
 date: 2024-08-11
 ---
-A non linear website is an interconnected network of content rather than a traditional structure.
+A non linear website is an interconnected network that lets you in control of where to go next.

 Here's the deal: Our brain doesn't work like a textbook.
 It jumps around, makes weird connections, and sometimes learns best when you're not trying too hard.
 Sounds familiar?

- not only there to avoid that issue but also **take advantage** of that same idea.
+Not only there to avoid that issue but also **take advantage** of that same idea.
 It's a web of interconnected notes, each note representing an idea and connects to other related ideas.

 # 1. Freedom to Explore